 49. The Panel recalls that the conditions set forth in Article 41(6)(b) of the Law are alternative to one another.
-126 If one of those conditions is fulfilled, the other conditions do not have to be addressed in order for detention to be maintained.
+If one of those conditions is fulfilled, the other conditions do not have to be addressed in order for detention to be maintained.
 The Panel notes that under Ground 4 of the First Appeal and Ground 2 of the Second Appeal, Haradinaj makes arguments which address the risk of committing further offences under Article 41(6)(b)(iii) of the Law.
-127 Given that the Panel has found no error in the Trial Panel's conclusion that a risk of obstruction existed under Article 41(6)(b)(ii) of the Law, making continued detention necessary, it does not need to address the alleged errors with regard to Article 41(6)(b)(iii) of the Law.
-128 The Panel therefore dismisses Ground 4 of the First Appeal and Ground 2 of the Second Appeal.
+Given that the Panel has found no error in the Trial Panel's conclusion that a risk of obstruction existed under Article 41(6)(b)(ii) of the Law, Given that the Panel has found no error in the alleged errors with regard to Article 41(6)(b)(iii) of the Law.
+The Panel therefore dismisses Ground 4 of the First Appeal and Ground 2 of the Second Appeal.